-Figure~\ref{fig:lphotet20} shows that for a photon emitted sufficiently early, its distance from us first increases, which means an expansion with speed larger than the speed of light, faster than the photon speed.
-From the point where the distance reaches a maximum, the photon begins to approach and finally comes to us.
-However, this is not possible, as shown in Figure~\ref{fig:lphotetinf5}, if $\eta_\e+\chi_\e\geq\eta_\infty$, even if the equality is true.
-Figure~\ref{fig:lphotetinf5} {\it left} shows that a photon emitted at the second horizon, and then travels along it, would arrive at the observer after an infinite time; in fact, the photon only recedes along with the horizon.
-After an infinite time such a photon will be at a distance $l_\Lambda\approx 5.0$~Gpc, since the factor $\eta_\infty-\eta$ in the formula (\ref{eq:lrsphot}) at $\chi_\e+\eta_\e=\eta_\infty$ tends to zero if $t\to\infty$, while the factor $a(\eta)\to\infty$, but their product remains finite.
-A photon emitted at $\eta_\e+\chi_\e<\eta_\infty$ someday, maybe, after a very long time, will reach the current place of our civilization, but one emitted at $\eta_\e+\chi_\e>\eta_\infty$ will only recede from this place, and from some moment exponentially fast.
+Figure~\ref{fig:lphotet20} shows that the distance of a photon emitted sufficiently early at first increases, which means expansion with a speed greater than the speed of light, faster than the photon speed.
+From the point where the distance reaches a maximum, the photon begins to approach and finally arrives at our location.
+However, as shown in Figure~\ref{fig:lphotetinf5}, this is not possible if $\eta_\e+\chi_\e\geq\eta_\infty$, even if the equality is true.
+Figure~\ref{fig:lphotetinf5} {\it left} shows that a photon emitted at the second horizon, and which then travels along it, would not arrive at the observer after an infinite time; in fact, the photon only recedes along with the horizon.
+After an infinite time, such a photon will be at a distance $l_\Lambda\approx 5.0$~Gpc, since the factor $\eta_\infty-\eta$ in the formula (\ref{eq:lrsphot}) at $\chi_\e+\eta_\e=\eta_\infty$ tends to zero if $t\to\infty$, while the factor $a(\eta)\to\infty$, but their product remains finite.
+A photon emitted at $\eta_\e+\chi_\e<\eta_\infty$ may, after a very long time, reach the current location of our civilization, but one emitted at $\eta_\e+\chi_\e>\eta_\infty$ will only recede from us, eventually exponentially fast.
 The reason for this is the accelerated expansion of space.
 Thus, galaxies located on the second horizon and behind it will forever disappear from our field of view.
 These statements follow from the formulas given below.